Ski resorts know that the family market is key to their success and most put a lot of effort into providing a family-friendly environment.

 Avoriaz has always had a strong draw for families.
 It is the only truly pedestrianised ski resort in France and its central nursery and ski school has won many awards over the years.
 But for 2012-13 the resort has moved up another notch thanks to a partnership with Center Parcs, now part of the same company that owns Avoriaz and more than a dozen other leading French resorts.
 Aquariaz is a sub-tropical water park built within a huge glass dome at the top of a mountain.
 The facility includes some high-adrenalin water slides for adults and older children.
 So you can now holiday in Avoriaz without needing to actually go outside – a very surreal family holiday.
 But with 650km of lift linked pistes just outside your door and the option to ski over the border in to Switzerland, that would be a wasted opportunity.

-SMUGGLERS NOTCH, Vermont, USA
+SMUGGLERS NOTCH, USA

 Despite ‘family-friendly’ efforts of some of the biggest and best-known ski resorts in North America, none have won more awards or topped more skier polls than ‘Smuggs’.
 It’s hard to pin down any one thing the ski resort does right, it just has a family-first ethos in its veins and thinks of absolutely everything to make a family ski holiday successful.
-You could say it’s all in the details but there are a lot of fixed assets to enjoy off the slopes including an ice rink, indoor and outdoor heated pools, and the resort organises a full programme of family activities.
+You could say it’s all in the details but there are a lot of fixed assets to enjoy off the slopes including a kids' zone, ice rink, indoor and outdoor heated pools, and the resort organises a full programme of family activities.